digital-preservation/droid/README.md

 ...
 ~~~

-If you don't need every bit of information that DROID outputs by default you can make it print only a limited set of columns using the `-co`, or `--columns` option (note the `-a`, it's required in this case!):
+If you don't need every bit of information that DROID outputs by default, you can make it print only a limited set of columns using the `-co`, or `--columns` option (note the `-a`; it's required in this case!):

 ~~~console
 $ droid -co NAME PUID -a file.jpg